Vierverlaten sugar factory: Factory

 The beets were then moved up to the highest point in the factory.
-They were weighed and thrown into 3 slicing machines.
-From the slicing machines, the slices called cossettes went to the diffusion battery of 28 boilers of 6,500 liters capacity each.
-The dried out cossettes were removed from the boilers from the bottom.
-From there, they were transported to 14 pulp presses, which were 1 level above the washing station.
-The beet pulp was then transported to the boats by the 64 m long beet pulp transporter, see photo Pl.
-IX.
+They were weighed and thrown into three slicing machines.
+From the slicing machines, the slices, or cossettes, went to the diffusion battery of 28 boilers, each of which had 6,500 liters capacity.
+The dried-out cossettes were then removed from the boilers from the bottom.
+From there, they were transported to 14 pulp presses, which were one level above the washing station.
+The beet pulp was then transported to the boats by the 64 meter-long beet pulp transporter (see Plate X).

 From the diffusion boilers, the juices were pumped to the station for dry separation.
-From there the juice went to the 5 big boilers for the 1st saturation which used carbon dioxide.
-The juice was then moved to 8 presses.
-These steps were repeated in the 2nd saturation.
-In a 3rd saturation, sulfurous acid was used next to carbon dioxide.
+From there, the juice went to five big boilers for the first saturation, which used carbon dioxide.
+The juice was then moved to eight presses.
+These steps were then repeated in the second saturation.
+In a third saturation, sulfurous acid was used next to carbon dioxide.
 Plate X shows the slicing machines, scales, and diffusers on the right.
 On the left are the saturation pans and the filter presses placed higher up.

-The factory had 2 quadruple-effect evaporators, see plate XI.
+The factory had two quadruple-effect evaporators (see Plate XI).
 With 2,200 m^{2} of heated surface, these turned the thin juice into thick juice.

 The third main part of the factory was called the sugar house (suikerhuis).
-The thick juice was pumped up through the filter tower until it reached the pans of the 4th saturation.
+The thick juice was pumped up through the filter tower until it reached the pans of the fourth saturation.
 Here it was treated with carbon dioxide and sulfurous acid.
 About 3 meters below these were the wellblech filters.
-Below these were 3 big vacuum boilers according to the Greiner system.
-This resulted in sugar crystals.
+Below these were three big vacuum boilers, according to the Greiner system.
+These steps resulted in sugar crystals.

-1 floor lower, there were 6 open maischen.
-1 floor further below, the sugar crystals entered the centrifuges.
+One floor lower, there were six open maischen.
+One floor further below, the sugar crystals entered the centrifuges.
 These were of the largest kind, with a diameter of 1,000 mm.
 The centrifuges were unloaded from below.
 An elevator then brought the sugar to the highest floors, which were used for storage.
-The syrup left in the centrifuges was processed in iron boxes, were it could crystallize further.
+The syrup left in the centrifuges was processed in iron boxes, where it could crystallize further.

-The factory was powered by 13 Cornwall boilers, each with a heated surface of 100 m^{2} and a pressure of 7 atm.
-These provided the steam that put everyhing in motion.
-Two 45 m high chimneys with an opening of 2.5 m at the top, were required for the exhaust.
-A large dynamo provided electricity during darkness, a smaller one sufficed in daylight.
-2 ovens provided the lime needed for the process, as well as the carbon dioxide for the saturation.
+The factory was powered by thirteen Cornwall boilers, each with a heated surface of 100 m^{2} and a pressure of 7 atm.
+These provided the steam that put everything in motion.
+Two 45 m-high chimneys, with top openings of 2.5 m, were required for the exhaust.
+A large dynamo provided electricity during darkness, but a smaller one sufficed in daylight.
+Two ovens provided the lime needed for the process, as well as the carbon dioxide for the saturation.